5pence/demoForYorks/readme.md

 - typography (show what typeface and why you choose it)
 - Imagery
 - Features (general site features, like sections and pages that fulfil teh user stories/requirements)

+## Languages, Tools & Technologies Used

+A list of stuff you used (Git, Github, HTML, CSS and anything else)

+## Testing

+### Validator testing

+- HTML Testing
+- CSS Testing
+- Lighthouse Testing

+### Manual testing

+- A table of manual tests